-With advancements in the field of technology, call center industry began to understand and adopt newer technologies that help in delivering more value to business.
-Call centers no more solely rely on phones to take orders and assist customer queries.
+With advancements in the field of technology, the call centre industry began to understand and adopt newer technologies that help in delivering more value to business.
+Call centres no more solely rely on phones to take orders and assist customer queries.
 Customers prefer to call/contact service providers through multiple channels including email, voice or web chat, social media networking, etc. Researchers have shown that businesses following multi-channel customer care strategy achieve more than two times improvement in customer support services as compared to peers using only a single means of communication.

-According to a recent report, the following are percentage of companies using multiple channels to communicate with customers, 98% phone, 96% email, 90% web, 76% IVR, 76% mail/fax, and 55% social media.
+According to a recent report, the following are a percentage of companies using multiple channels to communicate with customers, 98% phone, 96% email, 90% web, 76% IVR, 76% mail/fax, and 55% social media.
 For increasing customer retention, improving customer satisfaction, and augmenting up-selling and cross-selling, call centres in UK are increasingly employing multichannel marketing process.
 This helps in delivering best-in-class services to customer’s thereby building strong pipeline.

 Many contact centers employ multi-skilled routing strategies across multiple sites in order to provide quality customer service.
 Let us take a look at the top three channels that telemarketing companies use:

 According to a report, 98% of companies are the primary means of communication, i.e., phone to connect with customers.
 However, with technological advancements, numerous innovations are made by telephone as well.
 Below mentioned are new features evolved in the telephone in recent years.

 • Multilevel IVR– Interactive Voice Response (IVR) is a telephone menu system that helps in routing customer phone call to an appropriate agent.
 This effective technique helps in augmenting customer satisfaction at lucrative cost.

 • Advanced Routing – this method helps in routing the call to a specific agent who has domain knowledge and can efficiently solve concerns of the customer thereby meeting the needs and demands of customers.